slackapi/bolt-js/docs/_future/workflows.md

 ### Onward

-Once you have defined a Workflow, you're ready to [create a Trigger](/bolt-js/future/triggers) that invokes it.
+Once you have defined a workflow, you're ready to [create a trigger](/bolt-js/future/triggers) that invokes it.